Coronavirus COVID-19 Updates: uc.edu/publichealth

 Prostate cancer is the second most commonly diagnosed cancer in men and the second leading cause of cancer death in American men.
-Estimated new cases and deaths from prostate cancer in the United States in 2015:
+Estimated new cases and deaths from prostate cancer in the United States per year:

 The University of Cincinnati offers a comprehensive evaluation of the prostate gland providing both anatomic as well as newer ‘functional imaging’ techniques that give biochemical information about the gland.